Auctions of GOs by AIB members

 In the second half of 2018 ILR started issuing GOs for electricity produced from renewable energy sources from production devices currently receiving production support in Luxembourg.

 Those GOs are being periodically auctioned on the ILR auctioning platform.

 Auction revenues are used to decrease the cost of the public support scheme.

-Auctions take place on a quarterly basis separately for wind onshore and solid biomass.
+Auctions take place on a quarterly basis separately for wind onshore, solar and solid biomass.
 More information like the auction calendar, volumes, results as well as concerned production devices are available on https://goauction.ilr.lu/

 You are welcome to register to the ILR GO Auction Newsletter.

 EEX has started auctioning GOs in September 2019, on behalf the French Minister for an Ecological and Solidary Transition, auctioning GOs for electricity produced from renewable energy sources from production devices currently receiving support in France.
 To optimize the allocation of GOs, EEX has designed a specific algorithm, to enable GO buyers, to submit orders by specifying, a region, a technology and even indicate a production device as a preference.
 Moreover, the auction is cleared and secured by our clearing house, the European Commodity Clearing (ECC).
 The auction revenues are dedicated to a special fund acting for energy transition.

 Auctions take place monthly at the same time for all energy sources.
 The quantity of GOs to be auctioned each month is defined by the French State.
 See here more information like auction calendar, volumes, results and production devices.

 Auction participants need to open an account in the French registry.
 For more information, related to the GO auction system or the admission process to become a member, please contact email@example.com.

 Portugal - REN